Information bounds production in replicator systems: Methods

+We now note that, due to the condition~\eqref{eq:x6_x3_mu_condition}, the dynamics over $x_{6,\inac},x_{3,\inac}$ is effectively one-dimensional.
+Such dynamics cannot implement an `inverter' that maps higher initial $x_6$ to higher final $x_3$ and vice versa.
+This is because an inverter would require the difference $x_6-x_3$ to evolve in different directions depending on initial conditions, which is impossible in a one-dimensional system (see also Ref.~\cite{owen2019number}).
+For this reason, the system cannot exploit environmental anticorrelations to increase productivity.

-Finally, we define the concentrations at the end of an inactive phase as functions of $\{b,\lambda\}$, and conditioned on the state of the previous active phase by substituting for $t=\taui$ in~\eqref{eq:A-u-inact-evol} and~\eqref{eq:A-v-inact-evol}.
-If we assume that the active steady states are approximately $x^*_{1,\scriptstr}\approx x^*_{2,\scriptdim}\approx 0$, then the final concentrations at inactive phases are approximated as
+Finally, we define the concentrations at the end of an inactive phase as functions of $\{\hp,\lambda\}$.
+We condition on the state of the previous active phase by substituting for $t=\taui$ in Eqs.~\eqref{eq:A-u-inact-evol} and~\eqref{eq:A-v-inact-evol}.
+In particular, it will be useful to consider the endpoints of the inactive phase trajectories of the concentrations of $\1_6$ and $\1_3$ when preceded by light intensity $\e_-=\str$ and $\e_-=\dim$, respectively.
+For convenience, we introduce the notation $x^{\e_-}_{i,\inac}(\hp,\lambda):=x_{i,\inac}(\taui \vert \e_-)$ for $i\in\{6,3\}$.
+We also introduce the dimensionless quantity to quantify the ratio of dilution to maximal growth of replicator $i=3$ (washout occurs when $\theta > 1$).
+Then,